Chords for Croatian Folk Songs

 CroatiaFest 2005, Seattle, USA, Photo - Jal Schrof

-A final remark (with best intentions): The Institute of Folklore in Zagreb possesses an extremely valuable collection of more than 2000 folk songs collected mostly among the Croats in Baccka and Srijem by dr. Josip Andrich (1894-1967).
+A final remark (with best intentions): The Institute of Folklore in Zagreb possesses an extremely valuable collection of more than 2000 folk songs collected mostly among the Croats in Bačka and Srijem by dr. Josip Andrić (1894-1967).
 Unfortunately, they are still unpublished.
 Maybe this remark will be a necessary impetus to make this invaluable collection accessible to the wider audience, especially to those youngsters playing tamburitza.
 Our national instrument is an object of the study on the Academy of Music in Zagreb, similarly as done by other nations having their own national instruments.

-(photo from Lj.
+Croats in Punta Arenas, Chile, with their tamburitzas (photo from Lj.
 Antic, Hrvati u J. Americi, Zagreb, 1991)

 Croats in Punta Arenas, Chile (Magallanes region), with their tamburitzas